sandialabs/hyram/CONTRIBUTING.md

 The UpgradeCode describes an application with multiple versions.
 The ProductCode describes a release of one of those versions.
-The HyRAM UpgradeCode should never change unless a different application is desired, such as another fuel analysis program that should be installed separately from HyRAM.
+The HyRAM+ UpgradeCode should never change unless a different application is desired, such as another fuel analysis program that should be installed separately from HyRAM+.
 The ProductCode should be changed with each new release.

 Windows uses the installation context (i.e. "all users" or "just me" options),